 It’s my birthday in less than a week, and this means I will be closing the chapter on being 27.
-I thought this would be a nice way to reflect on the last year, and share with you some of the things I have learned being 27.
+I thought this would be a nice way to reflect on the last year, and share with you some of the things I have learned over the year.

 I would say this has been a year of self-discovery.
 I am realising good things take time, and that nobody has everything figured out.